Poikilos/pypicolcd/README.md

   * see comments above draw_text in picousb.py for more info
 * Pixel manipulation:
   * For drawing many pixels at once, make your drawing faster by using `refresh_enable=False` (such as `picolcd.set_pixel(x, y, True, refresh_enable=False)`), then call `picolcd.refresh()` after all of your `set_pixel` calls are done (draw_text is an example of how to use this optimization)
-  * get_pixel only works for pixels created during the life of the PicoLcd object, since it gets pixels from the offscreen pixelbuffers
+  * get_pixel only works for pixels created during the life of the PicoLCD object, since it gets pixels from the offscreen pixelbuffers

 ## Changes